 The first guiding principle of Unitarian Universalism is the commitment to “affirm and promote the inherent worth and dignity of every person.”
 HPCUU continues to deepen our long-standing commitment to the full inclusion and affirmation of all persons, without regard to sexual orientation or gender identity.

 In 1998, High Plains Church became an official Welcoming Congregation in an effort to be more fully inclusive.
+We went through a formal renewal process in 2014-15 in an effort to deepen and expand our “welcoming” status.
 As a Welcoming Congregation, we are committed to the following:

 - We are inclusive and expressive of the concerns of LGBTQ (lesbian, gay, bisexual, transgender, queer & questioning) persons at every level of congregational life.

 - We celebrate the lives of all people and welcome same-gender couples, recognizing their committed relationships.

 - We offer congregational and ministerial support for services of union and memorial services for LGBTQ persons.

 - We seek to nurture ongoing dialogue among people of all gender identities and to create deeper trust and sharing.

 - We advocate for LGBTQ people and work to promote justice, freedom, and equality in the larger society.